wifi-sweet-spot/ns3/README.md

 wifi-central-controlled-aggregation_v199b16.cc
 ```

-## Content of the repository

-The `.cc` file contains the ns3 script.
-It has been run with ns3-30.1 (https://www.nsnam.org/releases/ns-3-30/).

-The folder `shell_scripts_used_in_the_paper` contains the files used for obtaining each of the figures presented in the paper.
+The `sh` folder contains the files used for obtaining each of the figures presented in the paper.

 - Figure 1 was obtained with `test451.sh`, 1 user, seed 2.